How Fintech Has Shown That Digital Is the Future

 Rather than bombastic claims about making users rich, forex and CFD companies instead focused on trying to educate the user base about what these services were, and how they could offer a new opportunity that was a viable alternative to share trading and other more conventional forms of trade and investment.

-Companies specialising in brokering trade in forex and CFDs were able to make big strides by using things like search based marketing.
+Companies specializing in brokering trade in forex and CFDs were able to make big strides by using things like search-based marketing.
 The people they wanted to attract were those curious about investing, and so digital approaches made it easy to promote themselves to people using search terms like ‘what is CFD trading’ or ‘how to get started with forex’.
-This allowed them to put themselves in front of a very specific set of people in a cost effective way, and market what was effectively a new industry to the people most likely to want to be involved with it.
+This allowed them to put themselves in front of a very specific set of people in a cost-effective way, and market what was effectively a new industry to the people most likely to want to be involved with it.